simopt-admin/simopt/README.md

 ### Meta Experiments
 Meta Experiments are post processed and post normalized at the same time.
 * Click the Post Process button for the specific Meta Experiment, then change any values necessary, then click "Post Process"

+## Plotting Experiments
+The Plotting page is the same for both Experiments and Meta Experiments.
+Currently multiple Experimetns with the same Problem can be plotted together, and any problem/ solver from one Meta Experiment can be plotted together.
+* On the left side, select a problem from the problem list
+* Select solvers from the solver list
+* One the right side select a plot type and adjust plot parameters and setting
+* Click "Add"
+All plots will show in the plotting queue, along with infomration about thier parameters and where the file is saved at. <br>
+To veiw one plot click "View Plot", or all plots can be viewed together by clicking "See All Plots" at the bottom of the page. <br>
+To return to the main page, simply click the red x in the top left corner of the window.